Care and Protection of Children and Young People

 This blend of legal protection by the State and emphasis on family responsibility within the community reflects the principles expressed in the United Nations Convention On The Rights of the Child.

 In addition, the child’s views must be sought and given serious consideration, taking into account the child’s age and maturity.
-Where the child is likely to be separated from their family, the child’s family and other persons interested in the child’s well-being must be given the opportunity to present their views and be provided with sufficient information to enable them to participate fully in the proceeding.
+Where the child is likely to be separated from their family, the child’s family and other persons interested in the child’s well-being must be given the opportunity to present their views and be provided with sufficient information to enable them to participate as fully as is appropriate in the circumstances.

 Commissioner for Children